 I’m doing well today when it comes to detailed maps – old maps, specifically .Attention has probably been drawn to this site on various occasions, but here it is again.
 You can zoom right in on maps that are usually/often hard to make out.
 I’ve chosen this 1583 Warwick/Leicester map at random.
 There are a… Continue reading Now to zoom into old maps from all over the UK and the rest of the world….!

 This very informative BBC documentary, presented by Dr. Bendor Grosvenor, showed how a portrait, presently on display in Glasgow, was proved to be an original Rubens.
-George Villiers, 1st Duke of Buckingham, was a courtier and soldier, serving under both James VI/I and Charles I as well as being a possible partner of the former.
-He was assassinated in 1628 and the portrait (left) dates from about three years before this.
+George Villiers, 1st Duke of Buckingham, was a courtier and soldier, serving under both James VI/I and Charles I as well as being a possible partner of the former.… Continue reading A cursed title?

 Well, the walk itself is probably excellent…just don’t read the intro!
 Not only for the errors, but the general tone.
 Clearly influenced by all that “fake news” from the Tudors…

 Not at all eerie in daylight!
 Feel like being spooked?
 Somewhere with a connection to Richard?
 On 8th June, Haunted Heritage Paranormal Events are visiting Donington Le Heath Manor House, near Coalville in Leicestershire, one of the oldest houses in England!
 “It is believed that Robert De Herle bought the land and had the house built… Continue reading A haunted property